Yobuligo/ServiceProvider.TypeScript/README.md

 SP.put(LoggerService, logger);
 ```

-2. Register a service is an alternative to putting a service.
-Here the service is only initialized on demand.
+2. Register a service

+Registering means to only provide the concrete service class, without the need to initialize the service before.
+Instead the service provide will initialize the service lazy on demand. *Currently only services having no constructor parameters are supported.*

-The registration of a service needs 3 parameter.
-The service class as key, which is connected to the service type.
-The concrete service implementation class, which should be initialized when the service is requested and the service instantiation type.
-The service instantiation type must be either multiple or single instantiable.
+There are two obligatory parameters for the registration.
+The service definition which is connected to the abstract service type and the concrete service class type.

-It defines if either always the same service instance is returned or that with each service request a new instance of the service is created and returned.
+Optionally the parameter *serviceInstanceType* can be set.
+It defines if a new service instance is created with each request or if the service is handled as singleton, which means once the service is initialized the same instance is returned with each request.
+As default the *serviceInstanceType* is considered to be *SINGLE_INSTANTIABLE*.
 ```
+SP.register(LoggerService, Logger);

 SP.register(LoggerService, Logger, ServiceInstanceType.MULTI_INSTANTIABLE);
 ```